0 Items

 • Seasonal Allergic Rhinitis: Often referred to as “hay fever,” this type is triggered by pollen from trees, grasses, and weeds during specific times of the year- particularly in spring, summer and autumn.

-• Perennial Allergic Rhinitis: This type persists throughout the year and is triggered by indoor allergens like dust mites, pet dander, and moulds.
+• Perennial Allergic Rhinitis: This type persists throughout the year and is triggered by indoor allergens like dust mites, pet dander, and moulds

 Symptoms of Allergic Rhinitis